-Gazette Article by: George Brodsky
+Gazette Article by George Brodsky, Summer 1995

-From its beginning the church confirmed the unity of its faith through a congregation which at times encompassed 37 different denominations.
+From its beginning, the church confirmed the unity of its faith through a congregation which at times encompassed 37 different denominations.
 It stressed involvement in and service to the community and beyond.
 During its first 50 years, the church provided the major forum for the social, political and cultural life of Winnetka and was indeed inseparable from that life.

 Blessed with many able clergy and lay people, the civic accomplishments have been many.
 These are but a few of the highlights:

 1881: The Winnetka Public Library had its roots in the basement of the church.
 Two decades later, the library was endowed by the Lloyd Family.

 1887: Dynamic Reverend Quincy L. Dowd organized the first village Fourth of July celebration.